 The Ontario Association of Landscape Architects (OALA) is a self-regulating professional association that has proudly been operating in the province since 1968.
-As the regulator for the title landscape architect in Ontario, the OALA serves the public interest, and is a place of community, learning and growth for its members.
+As the regulator for the title landscape architect in Ontario, OALA serves the public interest, and is a place of community, learning and growth for its members.

-The work of the OALA and its 2,000 members supports the improvement and conservation of the natural, cultural, social and built environment in Ontario.
-The activities of the OALA include setting standards for licensure; active promotion of the profession to governments, related professionals and the public; and developing and promoting the standards and benefits of landscape architecture.
+The work of OALA and its 2,000 members supports the improvement and conservation of the natural, cultural, social and built environment in Ontario.
+The activities of OALA include setting standards for licensure; active promotion of the profession to governments, related professionals and the public; and developing and promoting the standards and benefits of landscape architecture.

 Responsibilities of the OALA: